-57. Filling easual vacancies and Casual members
+57. Filling casual vacancies

-(1) (1) The Council may appoint an eligible member of the Chamber as a Casual member to either:

-(a) fill a position on the

-Council that-

-- (in) has become vacant under rule 56; or - (iib) was not filled by election at the last annual general meeting: - (b) support achievement of the Chamber's purposes as outlined in Rule 2(2) through particular experience and experience that is not represented on the Council at the time of appointment; or - (a) increase the diversity of the Council's composition relative to those represented on the Council at the time of appointment; - (2) If the position of Secretary becomes vacant, the Council must appoint a member to the position within 14 days after the vacancy arises, subject to the approval of the Italian government in accordance with Rule 47(1)(a). - (3) A Casual member person-appointed to Council to fill a casual vacancy pursuant to this rule - (a) shall hold office until the next Annual General Meeting;

-- (b) shall be eligible for re-appointment as a Casual member for no more than 2 consecutive terms without nominating for election under Rule 51 unless determined by resolution that must be carried with two-thirds majority support of the Council; (c) shall be granted voting rights consistent with an ordinary member on any resolution proposed by Council; and - (\underline{de}) is not eligible to be an office bearer whilst so appointed. - (3) (4)-Subrules 55 (65) to 55 (87) apply to any Council member appointed by the Council under subrule (1) or (2). - (4) If the position of Secretary becomes vacant, the Council must commence the process of appointing a member to the position within 28 days after the vacancy arises, subject to the approval of the Italian government in accordance with Rule 47(1)(a). - (5) The Council may continue to act despite any vacancy in its membership.
+- (1) The Council may appoint an eligible member of the Chamber to fill a position on the Council that- - (a) has become vacant under rule 56; or - (b) was not filled by election at the last annual general meeting. - (2) If the position of Secretary becomes vacant, the Council must appoint a member to the position within 14 days after the vacancy arises, subject to the approval of the Italian government in accordance with Rule 47(1)(a). - (3) A person appointed to Council to fill a casual vacancy pursuant to this rule - (a) shall hold office until the next Annual General Meeting; - (b) shall be eligible for re-appointment; and - (c) is not eligible to be an office bearer whilst so appointed. - (4) Subrules 55 (5) to 55 (7) apply to any Council member appointed by the Council under subrule (1) or (2). - (5) The Council may continue to act despite any vacancy in its membership.